sooriyaarachchi/pybites.github.io-src/content/decorator-optional-argument.md

 ## Next

-Our [code challenge of this week](http://pybit.es/codechallenge14.html) is all about decorators.
+As mentioned our [code challenge of this week](http://pybit.es/codechallenge14.html) is all about decorators.
 Maybe you can use what you learned in this article to write more versatile decorators.
-We likely use this for our decorator / solution.

 ---